netscaler/netscaler-k8s-ingress-controller/docs/how-to/MongoDB-single-tier-solution.md

    **Note:** You must set the Elasticsearch server details in the ELKServer environment variable either based on an IP address or the DNS name, along with the port information.

-   Following is shows a sample ConfigMap file.
+   Following is a sample ConfigMap file.

 ```yml